ssmit1986/DualNumbers/README.md

 In[]:= Dual[{1, 2}, {3, 4}] + Dual @ {5, 6}
 Out[]= Dual[{6, 8}, {3, 4}]
 ```

+* `Pick` only works on level 1 with packed dual arrays because it can return ragged arrays if used at deeper levels.
+Use `UnpackDualArray` if you want to use `Pick` at level 2 or deeper.

 ## Sources:
 * [StackExchange post](https://mathematica.stackexchange.com/a/13926/43522) that provided inspiration